• Agents

 });

-Here's the problem: parameterized queries can't help you with column names or SQL keywords.
-You can't write ORDER BY $1 — the database expects an identifier there, not a string value.
-If you try to parameterize it, the query either fails or treats your column name as a literal string.
+Here's the thing: parameterized queries only work for values.
+You can write WHERE price > $1.
+You cannot write ORDER BY $1 — the database expects a column identifier there, not a string value.
+If you try to parameterize it, the query either errors or sorts by a literal string instead of a column name.

 app.get("/api/products", async (req, res) => {